MacKentoch/react-redux-bootstrap-webpack-starter/README.md

 ## Donate

-Do you use & like react-native-beacons-manager but you don’t find a way to show some love?
+Do you use & like react-redux-bootstrap-webpack-starter but you don’t find a way to show some love?
 If yes, please consider donating to support this project.
 Otherwise, no worries, regardless of whether there is support or not, I will keep maintaining this project.
 Still, if you buy me a cup of coffee I would be more than happy though 😄

 [![Support via PayPal](./assets/Paypal-button.png)](https://www.paypal.me/ErwanDatin/)